 Parish: Capel

 Settlement: In proximity to Five Oak Green

 Gross area (ha): 1.45

 Developable area (ha): 1.45

 Site type: Mostly PDL site including Solar Park adjacent to Badsell Road (B2017)

 Potential site use: Site has been assessed for development potential, notably for residential use.

 Potential yield if residential: 44

-Issues to consider: Green Belt considerations; AONB (1 component part); Ecological interest; EA Flood zone 2 (12.13%); Landscape Sensitivity Study (PW10);
+Issues to consider: MGB; Flood Zone 2; HLC Period: Early modern, Early 20th century; APA: Historic Farmstead - Caple Grange; ALC: GRADE 2, GRADE 3; LCA: Low Weald Farmland;

-ALC: Grade 2, Grade 3 Site Description: Site includes a mix of uses.
+As at 01 April 2020, part of site includes extant planning permission 18/02036/PNQCLA for 1 dwelling Site Description: Site includes a mix of uses.
 It is part solar farm and includes residential and commercial use and some agricultural use.
 There are several buildings on the site associated with these uses including ancillary structures, barns, storage barns, tennis court, solar farm structures.
 The site is adjoined by some residential and agricultural uses.
 Boundaries of the site are mixed including chain link fences at points, mixed hedging/trees and some domestic boundaries with adjacent properties.
 There is a gated access into the site from Badsell Road and a made driveway.
 The opposite side of Badsell Road to the north has pavement.
 The site is generally flat with some embankments found on site.
 There are views of the site from the gateway along Badsell road.
-Suitability: Unsuitable: see reason below Availability: Available Single ownership Achievability: There is uncertainty about land availability of part of the site (solar farm part of site) during the plan period.
+Suitability: Part of the site is in use as a solar farm, and is likely to remain in this use over the plan period.
+The suitability of this use adjoining a residential development is unclear.
+The site is also separate from the settlement so not sustainable in this regard.
+Availability: Available Single ownership Achievability: There is uncertainty about land availability of part of the site (solar farm part of site) during the plan period.
 Other areas of the site are more likely to be deliverable.
-Sustainability Assessment: Site is not a reasonable alternative Conclusion: This site is considered unsuitable as a potential site allocation.
+Sustainability Assessment: Site is not a reasonable alternative.
+Conclusion: This site is considered unsuitable as a potential site allocation.
 Reason: There is some PDL on the site.
-Due to uncertainty about land availability over the Plan period, it is considered unsuitable for allocation
+However, the site is separate to the main settlement and considered unsuitable for allocation.